Precise theoretical prediction on branching fractions and polarizations of $D \to V V$ decays

 Firstly, the $T$ diagram is typically treated as factorizable.
 To minimize the number of free parameters, we directly adopt the naive factorization results, analogous to Eq.(\ref{NFres}), including the relevant Wilson coefficients.
 The $T$ amplitudes for the three polarization states are expressed as

-where $a_1 (\mu) = C_2 (\mu) + C_1 (\mu)/3$ is the effective Wilson coefficients for four-quark operators.
+where $a_1 (\mu) = C_2 (\mu) + C_1 (\mu)/3$ is the effective Wilson coefficient for four-quark operators.
 The scale parameter $\mu$, representing the energy release, is treated as a single free parameter constrained to be below $m_c/2$.
-The terms $A_0^{DV_1}$, $A_1^{DV_1}$, and $V^{DV_1}$ denote the transition form factors, and $f_2$ is the decay constant of the emitted vector meson.
 In contrast to the conventional diagrammatic approach, where describing the three decay amplitudes requires at least five free parameters (three magnitudes and two strong phase for $T$ amplitudes) to be fitted from experimental data, our formulation introduces only one free parameter, $\mu$, for all $T$ amplitudes.
-Furthermore, SU(3) breaking effects are naturally incorporated through the use of distinct decay constants and form factors for different decay modes.
+Furthermore, SU(3)-breaking effects are naturally incorporated through the use of distinct decay constants and form factors for different decay modes.

-The remaining three diagrams ($C, E, A$) are dominated by nonfactorizable contributions.
-For the $C$ diagram, after factorizing out form factor and decay constant to account for SU(3) breaking effects, the residual contribution is expected to be universal across different processes.
+The remaining three diagrams ($C, E, $ and $A$) are dominated by nonfactorizable contributions.
+For the $C$ diagram, after factorizing out form factor and decay constant to account for SU(3)-breaking effects, the residual contribution is expected to be universal across different processes.
 We introduce two sets of unknown parameters, $\chi_C^{0\, (\parallel,\, \perp)}$ and $\phi_C^{0\, (\parallel,\, \perp)}$, representing the magnitudes and associate strong phases for each polarization amplitude, respectively.
 These amplitudes are expressed as

-Similarly, for the $E$ diagram, we factorize the relevant meson decay constants to characterize SU(3) breaking effects.
+Similarly, for the $E$ diagram, we factorize the relevant meson decay constants to characterize SU(3)-breaking effects.
 The polarized amplitudes are given by

 where the parameters $\chi_E^{0,\, \parallel,\, \perp }$ are dimensionless quantities normalized to $f_{\rho}^2$.